arch-linux/binstall/README.md

 # binstall
 A low-level CLI tool for installing/uninstalling custom bianaries to systems, keeps a basic record of installed bianaries for automated removal later.

+***This software is a work in progress and requires elevated access to operate - use with great care.***

 Unix-like and Darwin (MacOS) systems are currently supported.
 Windows Operability is on the todo-list.